CosmosContracts/roadmap/proposals/2-core-team.md

 ### Price disclosure

 The budgets have been calculated based on a $JUNO price of $0.20.
 In case of price fluctuations, the budget will be adjusted according to market conditions, with a maximum multiplier of 4x and a minimum multiplier of 0.25x.

+## Conclusion

+- Vote YES if you agree to appoint Digital Kitchen and Kintsugi Tech as core teams.
+Allocate all the budget (120,000 $JUNO + 12,000 USDC) by sending it to a wallet controlled by Dimi, and commit to the quarterly payments outlined above.
+- Vote NO if you disagree with appointing these teams or allocating these budgets.